Tripura Baptist Christian Union: St. Paul's School

 The TBCU runs the St. Paul's School which is situated in Arundhutinagar, Agartala.
 The school was started in the early 1940s as the first English medium school in the Kingdom of Tripura.

-Currently, the Principal of School is Mrs Manjuri Sangma and the Vice-Principal is Mr. James Muankima.
+Currently, the Principal of the School is Mrs Manjuri Sangma and the Vice-Principal is Mr. James Muankima.

 The school is a higher secondary school with classes from K.G. to Class XII.
 It is affiliated to CISCE.
-There are more than 1500 students.

 Darchawi S.B Bengali medium school, at Darchawi village in Unakoti district of Tripura, was also developed by the NZBMS with the financial aid of the Government of Tripura.

 SNBA

 The association runs four English Medium schools, namely:

-Yakhili Academy

-Yakhili Academy is a Higher Secondary school in Khumulwng affiliated to TBSE.

 Tipprah Academy

-Tipprah Academy is a high school in Barkathal affiliated to the TBSE.
+Tipprah Academy is a higher secondary school in Barkathal affiliated to the TBSE, offering classes from LKG-XII.